 5.3.4 Using Fire Starters

 Commercial fire starters can be used instead of a newspaper.
-Always follow the instructions on the packaging before use.
+Some of these starters are made of sawdust and wax and others are made of specialized flammable solid chemicals.
+Always follow the package directions when using.